kxgames/glooey/docs/making_widgets_from_scratch.rst

                    self._sprites[k].delete()
                    self._sprites[k] = None

-The `do_draw()` method is called whenever the widget's appearance may have changed.
+The `~Widget.do_draw()` method is called whenever the widget's appearance may have changed.
 A perennial complexity with this method is that you have to check if the vertex lists that make up the widget already exist or not.
 They won't if the widget is being drawn for the first time (or was previously undrawn), otherwise they will.
 This is the motivation behind the various ``None`` checks littering this method.
 Also note that the rotation of each clock hand is based on the current time.

-The `do_undraw()` method just deletes all the vertex lists associated with the widget.
-It also resets the sprites to ``None``, so that `do_draw()` knows to recreate them the next time it's called.
+The `~Widget.do_undraw()` method just deletes all the vertex lists associated with the widget.
+It also resets the sprites to ``None``, so that `~Widget.do_draw()` knows to recreate them the next time it's called.

 .. code::